gincheong/telegram-notification-bot/README.md

 How To Use it
 1. Add bot to the group that you want to get keyword notification.
-2. Send '/start' command to bot <b>in the group chat</b> to add group for bot.
+2. Send '/start' command to bot <b>in the group chat</b> to add group to bot's database.
-3. Add keywords <b>in private chat with the bot</b>. '/help' show avaliable commands.
+3. Add keywords <b>in a private chat with the bot</b>. '/help' show avaliable commands.
 ###### I'm Korean, so i developed this bot in korean.
 But notification function is apply for all languages.<br>If you want to use this bot, you can DM to me.
 I can explain you how to use it. (in poor English...)
 <br>